Two Recent Arbitration Awards Confirm Obligations of Faculty During Non-Teaching Periods

-If you have any questions about either of these two awards please contact George Vuicic (who argued La Cité Collégiale), Wallace Kenny (who argued Canadore College) or any member of the Colleges practice group.
+If you have any questions about either of these two awards please contact George Vuicic (who argued La Cité Collégiale) or any member of the Colleges practice group.

 The articles in this client update provide general information and should not be relied on as legal advice or opinion.
 This publication is copyrighted by Hicks Morley Hamilton Stewart Storie LLP and may not be photocopied or reproduced in any form, in whole or in part, without the express permission of Hicks Morley Hamilton Stewart Storie LLP. ©